 Casa Guatemala, Guatemala

-Our goal is to exchange diesel generators for a solar power system to bring affordable and clean electricity into a children's village located in an isolated area
+The goal is to exchange diesel generators for a solar power system to bring affordable and clean electricity into a children's village located in an isolated area has been suceeded!
+We do thank all our supporters!

 With this project the PowerOneForOne Foundation is going to finance a solar roof system to provide a part of the childrens village with solar power.